woywoy123/AnalysisG/docs/source/studies/truth-matching-mc16/topmatching/figure2i.rst

+.. _figure_2i:

 Figure.2.i
 ----------

-Figures depicting the top-quark invariant mass reconstructed from truth **jets**.
+Figures depicting the invariant top mass of matched detector **jets** from mutual tops.
-For leptonically decaying tops, matched **truth neutrinos** were used.
-**The figure aims to illustrate the number of jets contributing to leptonically decaying top-quarks.**
+**The figure aims to illustrate the number of jets contributing to matched tops in the hadronic decay channel**.

 Mass Point: 400 GeV
 ^^^^^^^^^^^^^^^^^^^